 - How to pit cherries?
 Use a cherry pitter!
 It will make the job so… much easier!
 I find that the best place to do it is right in my kitchen sink.
 Put two bowls in the sink, one for the stones and one for the pitted cherries.
 There will be a little splatter with each cherry and it will be confined to the sink.

-- There are lots of recipes in which you can “fudge” a little when measuring ingredients and still have success.
+- There are lots of recipes in which you can be a little sloppy when measuring ingredients and still have success.
 I’m the queen of that!
 DON’T do it with jam!
 Jam is an exact science.
 Measure very carefully and level your measuring cups at the top.
 Don’t skimp or over do the amount of any of the ingredients called for.

 What I used to make and serve this Sweet Cherry Freezer Jam